tpwatson/taskbar-ticker/README.md

 Want to distribute a standalone .exe?
 1. Install PyInstaller: `pip install pyinstaller`.
-2. Run: `pyinstaller --onefile --windowed main.py`.
+2. Run: `python -m PyInstaller --onefile --windowed --name "TaskbarTicker" main.py`.
-3. Find `dist/main.exe`—share it with friends!
+3. Find `dist/TaskbarTicker.exe`—share it with friends!

 (Note: For signed executables to avoid Windows warnings, get a code signing cert from a CA like DigiCert.)